-“Grand Canyon National Park invites the public to celebrate the 49th Anniversary of Earth Day during National Park Week on Saturday, April 20, 2019.
-All Earth Day activities are open and free of charge to the public,” according to a press release from the National Park Service.
+“Grand Canyon National Park invites the public to celebrate the 48th Anniversary of Earth Day during National Park Week on Saturday, April 21, 2018.
+All Earth Day Celebration activities are free and open to the public,” according to a press release from the National Park Service.

-Normally, the entry fee at Grand Canyon National Park is $35 per vehicle and $30 per motorcycle for a week pass, but on April 20, 2019, you can enter the park for free!
+Normally, the entry fee at Grand Canyon National Park is $30 per vehicle and $25 per motorcycle for a week pass, but on April 21, 2018, you can enter the park for free!
 This year's Earth Day Celebration will feature displays about current park conservation efforts and initiatives including water conservation, waste, recycling, composting, dark skies, smart transportation and biofuels.

 How to Celebrate Earth Day at the Grand Canyon

-Be sure to see the interpretive demonstration of the Grand Canyon Railway Steam Engine featuring the use of biofuels will take place at the South Rim Train Depot between 11:30 a.m. to 2 p.m.
+A special live interpretive demonstration of the Grand Canyon Railway Steam Engine featuring the use of biofuels will take place at the South Rim Train Depot between 1:45 and 2:20 pm.

 What Else to do at the Grand Canyon on April 20th

-Better yet, tour Grand Canyon National Park with an expert guide who can make your visit unforgettable by sharing key insights of the canyon’s history and geology, tell educational and entertaining stories, and steer you away the crowds whenever possible.
+Better yet, tour Grand Canyon National Park with an expert, local guide who can make your visit unforgettable by sharing key insights into the canyon’s history and geology while sharing educational and entertaining stories, and steering you away from the crowds whenever possible.